ryansteed/heuristic-moral-machine/docs/source/README.md

 **Heuristic-Based Weak Learning for Moral Decision-Making**

+Attempting to train moral algorithms with ethical/legal heuristic functions to build more ethical systems.

 Author: Ryan Steed

-Attempting to train moral algorithms with ethical/legal heuristic functions to build more ethical systems.
+View the data & code on [Github](https://github.com/ryansteed/heuristic-moral-machine).

+## Description

 This repo contains a software package for training and evaluating a moral decision-making algorithm for two use cases: the autonomous vehicle trolley problem and the kidney exchange.